-Component Definition Operation OT.Active_Auth_Proof Proof of e-Document's chip authenticity by Active Authentication Added to cover the proof of IC authenticity for Basic Inspection Systems OE.Active_Auth_Key_e- Document e-Document Active Authentication key OE.Active_Auth_Key_e- Document only ensures the establishment of the PKI necessary for the objective for the TOE OT.Active_Auth_Proof to counter the threat T.Counterfeit, without interfering with either the other threats or the OSPs OE.Initialization Initialization of e- Document Added to take into account responsibilities in Step 5, to deal with applet instantiation, so that it cannot interfere with the objectives for the TOE drawn from the PPs (which are neutral with respect to Java Card technology).
+OE.Active_Auth_Key_e- Document e-Document Active Authentication key e-Document Active Authentication key e-Document Active Authentication key e-Document only ensures establishment of the PKI necessary for the objection the TOE OT.Active_Auth to counter the threat T.Counterfeit, without int with either the other threat the OSPs OE.Initialization Initialization of e- Document Added to take into account responsibilities in Step 5, to deal with applet instantiation, so that it cannot interfere with the objectives for the TOE drawn from the PPs (which are neutral with respect to Java Card technology).
 OT.Identification Identification of the TOE Modified in a more restrictive way as access to TOE identification data in Phase 4 is restricted to a BAC authenticated Inspection System only (the Personalization Agent cannot access identification data after personalization).
-P.Manufact Manufacturing of the e- Document's chip Modified to specify that the IC Manufacturer stores the e-Document's Manufacturer keys.
+P.Manufact Manufacturing of the e- Document's chip Modified to specify that the IC Manufacturer stores the e- Document's Manufacturer keys.